 Like Joe Burrow, JaMarcus Russell had a solid career at LSU, throwing for 6,625 yards in three seasons, more than 2,000 yards more than what he threw in the NFL.
 Russell played just 31 games in three seasons with the Raiders and has been out of the league for more than a decade.

 In 1999, the Cleveland Browns had a chance to take Donovan McNabb, who would later lead the Philadelphia Eagles to the Super Bowl.
 Instead, they chose Kentucky quarterback Tim Couch, who put up huge numbers as a two-year starter for the Wildcats.
 But once he got to the NFL, he could never adjust.
 In five seasons with the Browns, he threw 64 touchdowns but also threw 67 interceptions and was never given another chance anywhere else.

 Stories like these happen all the time.
 But so do the success stories.

 The No. 1 picks who have won a Super Bowl

-While the NFL draft bust stories are certainly interesting, the success stories are always better.
+While the NFL draft bust stories are undoubtedly interesting, the success stories are always better.
 These are the top picks that have gone on to win championships, even if they weren’t the main reason.
-Take David Carr for instance.
-He didn’t have the greatest career in the eyes of some people but still played 10 years in the league and made millions upon millions of dollars.
+Take David Carr, for instance.
+He didn’t have the most remarkable career in some people’s eyes but still played 10 years in the league and made millions upon millions of dollars.
 He also was the backup quarterback for the New York Giants when they beat the New England Patriots in Super Bowl XLVI in 2012 and got himself a Super Bowl ring.